Sutton, West Virginia: History

 Sutton was settled in 1792 by Adam O'Brien, from Bath County, Virginia.
 In 1809, John D. Sutton settled at the confluence of Granny's Creek and the Elk River, at the edge of the present town.
 The town was established in 1826 as Suttonsville, and was also known as Suttonville and Newville.
 The town was laid out in 1835.
 When Braxton County was formed in 1836, the first court was held in the home of John D. Sutton.

 Sutton was a transportation hub.
 In addition to the navigable Elk River, the Weston and Gauley Bridge Turnpike connected the Staunton and Parkersburg Turnpike to the James River and Kanawha Turnpike, via Sutton.
 A suspension bridge was constructed on the Weston and Gauley Bridge Turnpike across the Elk River at Sutton in 1853.
 Railroads also served the town of Sutton, with the Sutton Branch connecting to the West Virginia and Pittsburgh Railroad at Flatwoods, West Virginia via McNutt (near the area now called Laurel Court), a path that would later be used by West Virginia State Route 4.
 Another branch that ran along the southeastern bank of the Elk River joined the Coal and Coke Railway six miles to the east at Gassaway.

 Due to its location, Sutton was embroiled in the American Civil War.
 On September 5, 1861, the town was occupied by 5,000 Union troops.
 Later in 1861, General William Rosecrans bivouacked 10,000 Union troops there, including future President William McKinley.
 On December 29, 1861, Confederate soldiers burned most of the downtown.
+Two days later, Union forces under General George Crook retook control of the town.

 Sutton slowly rebuilt but remained small until the local timber industry boomed.
 Sutton was incorporated in 1883.
 The town then became a commercial center, and many of the banks, hotels, shops, and other historic buildings in the Sutton Downtown Historic District date from this 1890–1920 period.
 After this, Sutton once again slowed in development.
 Sutton Dam was built on the Elk River upstream from the town in 1961, adding a tourism component to the local economy.

 The William Edgar Haymond House and Old Sutton High School are listed on the National Register of Historic Places, along with the historic district.